 On 7 August 2017, then Foreign Minister Bishop and then High Representative Mogherini signed the Framework Agreement between Australia and the EU, which builds upon the 2008 Australia-EU Partnership Framework.
-Once it enters into force (following ratification by all member states), the Framework Agreement will provide a platform for enhanced cooperation on a broad range of issues with the EU and/or the EU member states.
+The agreement entered into force on 21 October 2022 following ratification by Australia, the EU and all EU member states.
+It will provide a platform for enhanced cooperation on a broad range of issues with the EU and/or the EU member states.
 These issues include economic and trade cooperation, research and innovation, counter‑terrorism, development, non-proliferation, human rights, democracy promotion, climate change and environment, education and culture, and justice.
-Under a provision of the agreement provisionally applied between Australia and the EU, officials from both sides meet annually in the Joint Committee Meeting to advance cooperation.
+Since 2018, under a provision of the agreement provisionally applied between Australia and the EU, officials from both sides have been meeting annually in the Joint Committee Meeting to advance cooperation.

 Alongside strong people-to-people links and practical collaboration in a wide range of fields, regular engagement between Australia and the EU at the leader and ministerial level continues to strengthen the relationship.
 The President of the European Council, Charles Michel, the President of the European Commission, Ursula von der Leyen, and the then Prime Minister of Australia, Scott Morrison, held a Leaders' Virtual Meeting on 26 November 2020, following which they issued a joint press release.

 The EU is an important partner for Australia in development cooperation activities, particularly in the Pacific where it is a significant donor.
-For further information on our work with the EU, see Australia's bilateral partnerships.
+See further information on Australia’s development program.